 - 3. The details of the complaint were as follows: - a.
-The Data Subject made a request to the Respondent under Article 17 of the GDPR, requesting the erasure of personal data concerning him, that had been uploaded to the Respondent's platform by a third party user. - b.
-The Respondent reviewed the request and partially removed the content.
-However, with regard to the remaining content, the Respondent determined that it did not violate any of their community standards rules, therefore, the Respondent refused to comply with the request for the erasure of this content from the Respondent's platform. - c.
-As the Data Subject was not satisfied with the response received from the Respondent, they lodged a complaint with their supervisory authority.
+The Data Subject made an erasure request pursuant to Article 17 of the GDPR, requesting the erasure of personal data concerning him, that had been uploaded to the Respondent's platform by a third party user. - b.
+The Respondent reviewed the request and determined that the content did not satisfy any of the criteria for erasure under Article 17 of the GDPR.
+Accordingly, the Respondent refused to comply with the Data Subject's request. - c.
+As the Data Subject was not satisfied with the response received from the Respondent regarding the concerns raised, they lodged a complaint with the Recipient SA.